 A lesson they won't forget

-Every year, the Burchfield Penney hosts hundreds of educators and their students, including pre-school field trips, college-level workshops, and everything in between.
+Every year, the Burchfield Penney hosts hundreds of educators and thousands of students, including pre-school field trips, college-level workshops, and everything in between.
 When you book a tour, your visit will be customized to your needs and areas of study.
-The museum also offers numerous special programs for school groups and others.

 Please book your visit at least two weeks in advance by calling 716-878-3156 or emailing the Burchfield Penney at email@example.com, with the following information: